Spectrally-Corrected and Regularized Linear Discriminant Analysis for Spiked Covariance Model: Binary Classification and SRLDA Classifier

+Under the high-dimensional random matrix theory framework, population parameters such as the number of spiked eigenvalues and the estimators of spiked eigenvalues, the main parameters of this model, have been extensively and in-depth studied \cite{bai2012estimation, 2020Estimating, ke2021estimation, jiang2021generalized, fazli2011?1}.
+These works have greatly improved the ability to estimate the population covariance matrix and adapt to different data backgrounds.
+For the sake of simplicity, we assume that $\sigma^2$, $r_1$, $r_2$, and $\lambda_i$ ($i\in I$) are perfectly known.
+In our numerical simulations, we have used the method of \cite{bai2012estimation, jiang2021generalized, ke2021estimation} to estimate the unknown parameters in (\ref{pcm}).

 In this paper, the spectrally-corrected method is to correct the spectral elements of the sample covariance matrix to those of $\Sigma$.
 Start the eigen decomposition of the pooled covariance matrix as \beq \fS = \sum_{j=1}^pl_j\fu_j\fu_j^T, \eeq with $l_j$ being the $j$-th largest eigenvalue and $\fu_j$ its corresponding eigenvector.
-Then correct $l_j$ to the corresponding one of $\Sigma$ as following:
+Then correct $l_j$ to the corresponding one of $\Sigma$ as follows:

 where $\fu_{j} \triangleq \fu_{p+1+j}$ for $j \in \mathbb{I}_2$.
-In (\ref{eq:tfS}), $\tfS$ is totaly same as (\ref{pcm}) except the spiked eigen vectors.
+In (\ref{eq:tfS}), $\tfS$ is totally same as (\ref{pcm}) except the spiked eigenvectors.
 In this way, the original structure of $\Sigma$ is preserved as much as possible, but the disadvantage is that $\widetilde{\fS}$ is a biased estimator of $\Sigma$ because of the bias of sample spiked eigenvectors from that of the population.
-How do deal with the bias?
+How to deal with the bias?
 R-LDA \cite{friedman2001elements, zollanvari2015generalized} method inspires us to introduce regularization parameters for the sample spiked matrix for LDA.
 Then we have the spectrally-corrected and regularized discriminant analysis (SRLDA) function, that is

 where

 Here $\gamma_1$ and $\gamma_2$ are designed parameters to be optimal.
 We assume that